blnaxblachbl/tit-ui/examples/how to use your own components in Form.md

     const inputRef = useRef()

     const getValue = () => {
-        // inputRef.current.value <--- this is the valye of component
+        // inputRef.current.value <--- this is the value of component
         console.log(inputRef.current.value)
     }